WormBase/wb-cache-warmer/README.md

 Occasionally, it may make sense to clear the job queue.
 To do so, run

 ```
-rm -r tmp/cache_warmer_queue
+rm -r /tmp/cache_warmer_queue
 ```

 This removes the queue that has been persisted to disk.

-...
+#### Terminate the cache warmer process (Important!)

-### Known issues
+You likely need to manually terminte the cache warmer process, ie with `Ctrl-C`.

-- The cache warmer will keep retrying failed upstream API endpoints until successful.
-This ensures that when the problem in the endpoints is addressed, the response will be cached without needing to re-run the cache warmer.
+By design, the cache warmer will keep retrying failed upstream API endpoints until successful.
+This ensures that when the problem in the endpoints is addressed, the response will be cached without needing to re-run the cache warmer on all endpoints.
 This however means that failures in the endpoint that aren't addressed will cause the cahce warmer to run forever.
-An example of such a failure is timeout in the upstream API endpoint that persists despite of retries.
+For example, a timeout in the upstream API endpoint that persists despite of retries.
 In this case, a person needs to terminate the cache warmer.